tfboyd/benchmark_harness/oss_bench/test_runners/keras_tf_models/README.md

-# Running tensorflow/models
+# Running tensorflow/models with Keras APIs
-Hints for running code in tensorflow/models/official.
-This may get stale and was kept to record the steps needed to setup these tests.
+Hints for running code in tensorflow/models/official/resnet/keras.

 ## Setup
 The official models code needs some setup to work correctly.